 More than 30 years ago, ISE established a Young Investigator’s Award, created as a stage for young researchers to present their investigations and developments in the field of electrocardiology.
 This is a very unique moment of our congresses, when, in a special session, all attentions are focused on the presentation of new research by early-career colleagues to the audience and a judging committee of established experts.
 I am myself a Young Investigator’s Awardee, in a well-fought competition in 2001, in which two candidates shared the first prize.
 To participate in this award was a very important step in my career and it was a unique, unforgettable experience.

-The ICE2020 Congress, which will be held in Belo Horizonte, Brazil, from June 25th to 27th, will have a session dedicated to the ISE Young Investigator’s Award.
-Submission is open from November 15th, 2019, to February 3rd, 2020.
+The ICE2022 Congress, which will be held in Belo Horizonte, Brazil, will have a session dedicated to the ISE Young Investigator’s Award.
+Submission will open in late 2021.
 We invite you, Young Investigator, to submit your best research to this session.
 We can assure you that those selected will have your work discussed and valued.
-I hope to welcome you to ICE2020!
+I hope to welcome you to ICE2022!

 Antonio Luiz Ribeiro